-Appeal of any issued violation notice must be undertaken within five (5) days of issuance of the citation.
+Appeals of any issued violation notice must be undertaken within ten (10) days of issuance of the citation.
 The individual must file a written appeal.
 The response to a written appeal is considered the final decision.

 In order to have a written appeal reviewed, an individual must comply with the following procedures:

-Within five days of issuance of the violation notice, appear at the Campus Safety Office and pay the fine.
+Within ten days of issuance of the violation notice, appear at the Campus Safety Office

 Communications are made to students via their OCMR mailboxes, including response to parking appeals and revocation letters.
 It is the responsibility of the student to check their OCMR for communications relating to parking.